UPDATED May 30, 2020

 Kenilworth, touted as Asheville’s “Pioneer Suburb”, wasn’t actually founded until 1913 when three local developers – James Madison Chiles, E. G. Hester, and Roland Wilson established the Kenilworth Development Corporation and the town itself.
 James “Jake” Chiles became the town’s first mayor in May 1915.

-Per the Asheville Weekly Citizen “Jake Chiles, candidate for mayor of Kenllworth, N. C, made an excellent campaign for the position and received six votes at the election yesterday.
+Per the Asheville Weekly Citizen 5/5/15 “Jake Chiles, candidate for mayor of Kenllworth, N. C, made an excellent campaign for the position and received six votes at the election yesterday.
 Largely through his personal strength with the voters of all classes he swung his whole ticket into office and obtained the election of three commissioners, E. G. Hester, Morris Meyers and Roland A. Wilson, all of whom received six votes.
-There are seven voters In Kenilworth, but one of them was out to lunch or ill in bed and did not vote.
+There are seven voters In Kenilworth, but one of them was out to lunch or ill in bed and did not vote.”
+The town was set up with a Board of Commissioners form of government.
+An article printed the day after the election noted the seventh voter was out of town and had wired not to hold open the polls for him.
+The same article noted the election cost the town “35 cents.”
 Until about three years ago every one In Kenilworth lived in the same house which proved no especial strain on the structure.”

-In May of 1917, Chiles was re-elected without opposition and the town elected E.G. Hester, Rowland A. Wilson, and Roscoe A. Marvel as town commissioners.
+In May of 1917, Chiles was re-elected without opposition and the town elected E.G. Hester, Roland A. Wilson, and Roscoe A. Marvel as town commissioners.

 Jake served as mayor until the Spring of 1923 when he resigned but was then elected as a town commissioner in the next election in May 1923 receiving 18 votes.
 Mac Zindel served as the interim mayor until the election where he was re-elected a town commissioner with 23 votes along with E.G. Hester who received 15 votes.
 Edward Holland “millionaire cotton farmer” and Chile’s next door neighbor stated he was making the proper political connections to “land in the mayor’s chair of Kenilworth next year.”